 Old Town San Diego State Historic Park website

-The San Diego Trolley (the train-style trolley that also goes to Tijuana) and Old Town San Diego Trolley Tours (a motorized coach) both stop here.
+The San Diego Trolley (the train-style trolley that also goes to Tijuana) stops in Old Town.
+So does Old Town San Diego Trolley Tours (a motorized coach).
 Save time.
 Order your trolley tour tickets from Viator.com.
 They guarantee the best price, and you get a print-at-home voucher right away.